msillano/tuyaDAEMON/tuyaDAEMON/README.md

      -  The default is local MySQL ('node-red-node-mysql' is used) and, for a simple installation, you can use distribution as WAMP (or XAMP, LAMP, etc.): phpMyAdmin and Apache server are included.
           _You can also use a DB accessible on the net; the DB doesn't need to be on the same server as node-red_.
-     - Import, using phpMyAdmin, the  `DB-core.x.x.x.sql.zip`  to create the required DB and tables.
+     - Import, using phpMyAdmin, the  `DB-core.x.x.x.sql`  to create the required DB and tables.
      - More DB tables can be required by some modules: see for 'DB-modulex.x.x.x.sql.zip'.
      - you can install MySQL later: install TuyaDAEMON and disable the three mysql nodes in CORE.